Skip to main content

 8. Send To: Set the recipients for the trigger.

 9. Trigger This Action: Set the action for the trigger.
-This can be either Email or SMS.
+This can be Email, Push Notification, or SMS (the SMS option appears only when an SMS gateway is connected on the account).
 Multiple actions can exist within one trigger.

 10. Additional Trigger Settings: See below for additional details.